redpencilio/fastboot-app-server-service/README.md

         {BACKEND_URL: "http://backend"}
     );
   },
-  ...customConfig // your config,
+  ...customConfig // this is where your config gets included });
-});

 ```

 > [!WARNING]
-> If you override the buildSandboxGlobals function, you should probably include the BACKEND_URL like in the example above, since it allows fastboot to find your backend in a docker-compose
+> If you override the `buildSandboxGlobals` function, you should probably include the `BACKEND_URL` like in the example above, since it allows fastboot to find your backend in a docker-compose
 > setup.